The Biggest Legal Scandal in Australian History? Part 2

 Royal Commission – what is it?

-But the way she did it will now be the subject of a royal commission that could lead to reduced or overturned sentences for convicted criminals including Tony Mokbel and Rob Karam.
+But the way she did it will now be the subject of a royal commission.
+This could lead to reduced or overturned sentences for convicted criminals including Tony Mokbel and Rob Karam.
 Informer 3838 tried for years to persuade the Director of Public Prosecutions not to tell her clients she was an informer.
 She was unsuccessful and letters were sent to those serving time.
 This week, the High Court ruled that suppression orders preventing the story being told were to be lifted.

 The Royal Commission into the scandal (being Victoria Police’s recruitment and management of Lawyer X and people like her) has barely started and already a Royal Commissioner has resigned.
 Yesterday, it was disclosed informant 3838 was first registered with the police in 1995.
 This is ten years before what was understood to be the case when the Royal Commission was established in December 2018.
 Before it was believed she was first registered in 2005.